Program overview

 Graduates of the Pharmacy Technician program can pursue various career paths in Canada, including:

-• Community Pharmacy Technician: Works in retail pharmacies, assisting pharmacists in dispensing medications and providing patient care.
+• Community Pharmacy Technician: Assists pharmacists in dispensing medications and providing patient care in community pharmacies.

-• Hospital Pharmacy Technician: Supports pharmacists in hospital settings, managing medication distribution and patient medication records.
+• Hospital Pharmacy Technician: Works in hospital settings, managing medication distribution and supporting patient care teams.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.